 Skip to main content

 Should I go to the ER, urgent care or my doctor's office?
+April 21, 2026 Health Insurance Basics Emergency Care 5 MINUTE READ

 So, why are so many folks heading to the ER?
 There are a lot of reasons.
 Perhaps it’s after 5 pm and the doctor’s office is closed.
 Or the patient lives in a rural area that suffers from a shortage of primary care physicians.
 Or it seems like the fastest way to receive care.
 (It’s not, by the way.
-Patients in North Carolina can spend nearly three hours in the emergency room room before being sent home!)
+Patients in North Carolina can spend over three hours in the emergency room before being sent home!)

-What is as a health emergency, anyway?
+What is a health emergency, anyway?

 • Loss of consciousness, including fainting